TPC-Council/HammerDB/Docker/Readme.md

-# Release Notes for HammerDB 4.7
+# Release Notes for HammerDB Docker images

 ##### HammerDB prebuild Docker images can be downloaded directly from [Official TPC-Council HammerDB DockerHub](https://hub.docker.com/r/tpcorg/hammerdb)
         docker pull tpcorg/hammerdb
         docker tag  tpcorg/hammerdb hammerdb
 View all the Official TPC-Council HammerDB DockerHub images available [here](https://hub.docker.com/r/tpcorg/hammerdb/tags)

-Alternatively, [Dockerfile](https://github.com/TPC-Council/HammerDB/blob/master/Docker/Dockerfile) can be used to build the same HammerDb-v4.7 client docker image that supports all the databases HammerDB is enabled for, i.e. Oracle, Microsoft SQL Server, MySQL, PostgreSQL and MariaDB, except for IBM Db2.
+Alternatively, [Dockerfile](https://github.com/TPC-Council/HammerDB/blob/master/Docker/Dockerfile) can be used to build the same HammerDB client docker image that supports all the databases HammerDB is enabled for, i.e. Oracle, Microsoft SQL Server, MySQL, PostgreSQL and MariaDB, except for IBM Db2.
 We intend to add it in future releases.
 TPC-Council#404
 ##### To build an image: Go to the folder containing the Dockerfile
         docker build -t hammerdb .
 ##### To create a container named "hammerdb" from the image, "hammerdb"